Show off your ankle straps this spring

 For example people with thin ankles should look for shoes with thin, adjustable straps, while women with thicker ankles will have a better experience with chunkier shoes, like heeled clogs, and wider straps.
 If you have thick ankles, straps that go directly around the ankle, as opposed to just cutting across the upper part of the foot, will be more flattering.

-Wear them with crops
+Wear them with crops or jeans

 If you’re looking for an alternative to the comfortable flats you usually wear with your cropped pants, spice it up with a pair of heels with ankle straps.
 Make sure your crops are just just a bit higher on your leg than where the strap lands, exposing a little skin between the hem and the shoe.
 You don’t want to hide the strap!
 Glam Radar suggests choosing a color that doesn’t create much of a contrast between your shoe and foot.
 If you have fair skin, opt for a white or light nude, and if you have darker skin, try a darker nude or black.